Home » DIY Tutorials » Dad’s lawn dethatcher tips and tricks {Best Lawn Series 1}

 I found this affordable lawn mower dethatcher below on Amazon.
 It’s very similar to the one we have.
 Most lawn and garden centers will also carry them for sale.

-lawn mower dethatcher attachment Click here if you are interested our lawn mower dethatcher (affiliate link) attachment shown above, it is very similar to the one we have.
+If you are interested our lawn mower dethatcher attachment shown above, this one very similar to the one we have.
 I have also linked a couple others here.
 Just be sure you get the correct length based on the size you want.
+Find several more dethatcher options here that I have rounded up.

 Once my dad was done dethatching the lawn, we removed the dethatcher and attached the lawn mower bagger in order to pick up all the dead grass.